jhonnytech90/android_device_asus_A001D/README.md

 git clone https://github.com/jhonnytech90/vendor_asus_A001D -b lineage-18.1 vendor/asus/A001D &&
 git clone https://github.com/jhonnytech90/kernel_asus_A001D -b 11 kernel/asus/A001D
 ```
-our device needs a prebuild kernel, to force compatibility I had to edit the DotOS Vendor Source to make it compatible so we will have to download it too:
+our device needs a prebuild kernel, to force compatibility I had to edit the DotOS Vendor Source to make it compatible so we will have to download it too,
 first we will delete the original:
 ```bash
 sudo rm -r vendor/dot